shivendra2015iiit/UrBuddy1/README.md

  To counter issue database contains name of the image , everytime when we upload changed image we rename if i.e. tt1.jpg we will change it to tt11.jpg so that image cache would be invalidated

  same thing with messmenu also.

+                           PROTOCOL TO FOLLOW WHILE UPLOADING (PUBLISHING) ON PLAYSTORE

+ 1) Change version code and version name in build.gradle app level
+ 2) Change version in contactus.xml in res/layout
+ 3) Change validate_app_version.java activity (2 places) with the current version number
+ 4) Change appsuport add current version name without '.' and keep 1 , if you want to disable old app then keep other version 0